-9.6.
+6.6.
 Large Object: pglarge

 This object handles all the request concerning a PostgreSQL large object.
-It embeds and hides all the "recurrent" variables (object oid and connection), exactly in the same way problects do, thus only keeping significant parameters in function calls.
-It keeps a reference to the problect used for its creation, sending requests though with its parameters.
-Any modification but dereferencing the problect will thus affect the problect.
-Dereferencing the initial problect is not a problem since Python will not deallocate it before the large object dereference it.
+It embeds and hides all the "recurrent" variables (object OID and connection), exactly in the same way pgobjects do, thus only keeping significant parameters in function calls.
+It keeps a reference to the pgobject used for its creation, sending requests though with its parameters.
+Any modification but dereferencing the pgobject will thus affect the pglarge object.
+Dereferencing the initial pgobject is not a problem since Python will not deallocate it before the large object dereference it.
 All functions return a generic error message on call error, whatever the exact error was.
 The error attribute of the object allows to get the exact error message.